ZGApps/project-gutendexry/README.md

 List of features ready and TODOs for future development

+Users can:
+* Register
-* Register.
+* Login
-* Login/Logout.
+* Logout
 * Search Books on Project Gutenberg
 * Recommend Books
-* Potentially create and manage reading lists.
+* Create and Manage Reading Lists
-* Sort reading lists.

 To-do list: [`for future iterations`]
-* Demo text
-* etc
+* Sort reading lists
+* If a book already exists in reading list, doesn't show up in recommendation
+* Sign up input validations

 ## Getting Started